Tamar River Sailing Club

 Where there is a waiting list applications will be prioritised in the order of their receipt by the Mooring Master.

-Click below for mooring application form and specification:
+Click below for mooring application form, Quick Facts and Mooring specification:

 Charges for moorings tend to increase each year to cover inflation.
 In 2007 they were £153 to cover maintenance and £10 per foot for the rental of the mooring.
 In addition we make a one-off charge of £350 as a ‘Mooring Share’ towards the ownership of the mooring assets which are held jointly by all mooring holders.